SnrdTeam/msbuild-nodejs-redistributable/README.md

 ### Node modules installation via Yarn

 You can install node modules (listed in package.json file in the root of your project) using yarn package manager in your target by setting target's `DependsOn` attribute to `YarnInstall`.
 YarnInstall target depends on InstallYarn target.

+### Specify package.json location
+You can specify package.json directory relative to project root via the `$(PackageJsonPath)` property, omitting it will default to `$(MSBuildProjectDirectory)`.
+Must start with a slash.

 ### Run node scripts from package.json via Yarn